davidrpugh/jupytercon-2020-talk/PITCHME.md

 ---

-### Project-based Jupyter install
+### Project-based JupyterLab install

-Conda (+Pip) manage separate Jupyter installations for each project.
+Conda (+Pip) manage separate JupyterLab installations for each project.

 * More flexible UI/UX as JupyterLab version and extensions can customized for each project.
 * Easier experimentation with bleeding edge features of JupyterLab.